-- Tamoxifen (used to treat breast cancer); because Fluoxetine capsules may change the blood levels of this drug, resulting in the possibility of a reduction in the effect of Tamoxifen , your doctor may need to consider prescribing a different antidepressant treatment. - monoamine oxidase inhibitor A (MAOI-A) including moclobemide, linezolid (an antibiotic) and methylthioninium chloride also called methylene blue (used to treat high levels of methaemoglobin in the blood): due to the risk of serious or even fatal reactions (called serotonin syndrome).Treatment with fluoxetine can be started the day after stopping treatment with reversible MAOIs but the doctor may wish to monitor you carefully and use a lower dose of the MAOI-A drug.
-However, treatment with fluoxetine can be started the following day after discontinuation of certain reversible MAOIs (for instance moclobemide, linezolid, methylthioninium chloride (methylene blue).
-Some MAO-inhibitors type B (selegiline) can be used with Fluoxetine Capsules provided that your doctor monitors you closely. - Mequitazine (for allergies); because taking this drug with Fluoxetine capsule may increase the risk of changes in the electrical activity of the heart. - Phenytoin (for epilepsy); because Fluoxetine capsule may influence the blood levels of this drug, your doctor may need to introduce phenytoin more carefully and carry out check-ups when given with Fluoxetine capsule.

-- lithium, selegiline, Tramadol (a painkiller), triptans (for migraine) and tryptophan (used to treat mental illness); there is an increased risk of serotonin syndrome when these drugs are taken with Fluoxetine capsules.
-Your doctor will carry out more frequent check-ups. - medicines that may affect the heart's rhythm, e.g. Class IA and III antiarrhythmics, antipsychotics (e.g. fentiazine derviatives, phenothiazine derivatives, pimozide, haloperidol), tricyclic antidepressants, certain antimicrobial agents (e.g. sparfloxacin, moxifloxacin, erythromycin IV, pentamidine), anti-malaria treatment particularly halofantrine, or certain antihistamines (astemizole, mizolastine)., because taking one or more of these drugs with Fluoxetine capsule may increase the risk of changes in the electrical activity of the heart. - Anti-coagulants (such as warfarin), NSAIDs (such as ibruprofen, diclofenac) aspirin and other medicineswhich can thin the blood (including clozapine, used to treat certain mental disorders).
-Fluoxetine capsule may alter the effect of these medicines on the blood.
-If Fluoxetine capsules treatment is started or stopped when you are taking warfarin, your doctor will need to perform certain tests, adjust your dose and check on you more frequently. - Cyproheptadine (for allergies); because it may reduce the effect of Fluoxetine capsules. - drugs that lower sodium levels in the blood (including, drug that causes increase in urination, desmopressin, carbamazepine and oxcarbazepine); because these drugs may increase the risk of sodium levels in the blood becoming too low when taken with Fluoxetine capsule. - anti-depressants such as tricyclic anti-depressants, other selective serotonin reuptake inhibitors (SSRIs) or bupropion, mefloquine or chloroquine (used to treat malaria), tramadol (used to treat severe pain) or anti-psychotics such as phenothiazines or butyrophenones ; because Fluoxetine capsule may increase the risk of seizures when taken with these medicines. - flecainide, propafenone, nebivolol or encainide (for heart problems), carbamazepine (for epilepsy), atomoxetine or tricyclic antidepressants (for example imipramine, desipramine and amitriptyline) or risperidone (for schizophrenia); because Fluoxetine capsules may possibly change the blood levels of these medicines, your doctor may need to lower their dose when administered with Fluoxetine capsule. - you should not start to take the herbal remedy St John's wort while you are being treated with Fluoxetine Capsules since this may result in an increase in side effects.
-If you are already taking St John's wort when you start on Fluoxetine Capsules, stop taking St John's wort and tell your doctor at your next visit. - Buprenorphine/opioids may interact with Fluoxetine capsules and you may experience symptoms such as involuntary, rhythmic contractions of muscles, including the muscles that control movement of the eye, agitation, hallucinations, coma, excessive sweating, tremor, exaggeration of reflexes, increased muscle tension, body temperature above 38°C. Contact your doctor when experiencing such symptoms.
+- tamoxifen (used to treat breast cancer); because Fluoxetine may change the blood levels of this drug, resulting in the possibility of a reduction in the effect of tamoxifen, your doctor may need to consider prescribing a different antidepressant treatment. - monoamine oxidase inhibitors A (MAOI-A) including moclobemide, linezolid (an antibiotic) and methylthioninium chloride (also called methylene blue, used for the treatment of medicinal or chemical product induced methemoglobinemia): due to the risk of serious or even fatal reactions (called serotonin syndrome).
+Treatment with fluoxetine can be started the day after stopping treatment with reversible MAOIs but the doctor may wish to monitor you carefully and use a lower dose of the MAOI-A drug. - mequitazine (for allergies); because taking this drug with Fluoxetine may increase the risk of changes in the electrical activity of the heart. - phenytoin (for epilepsy); because Fluoxetine may infuence the blood levels of this drug, your doctor may need to introduce phenytoin more carefully and carry out check-ups when given with Fluoxetine. - lithium, selegiline, St. John's Wort, tramadol (a painkiller), triptans (for migraine) and tryptophan; there is an increased risk of mild serotonin syndrome when these drugs are taken with Fluoxetine.
+Your doctor will carry out more frequent check-ups medicines that may affect the heart's rhythm, e.g. Class IA and III antiarrhythmics, - antipsychotics (e.g. phenothiazine derivatives, pimozide, haloperidol), tricyclic antidepressants, certain antimicrobial agents (e.g. sparfloxacin, moxifloxacin, erythromycin IV, pentamidine), anti-malaria treatment particularly halofantrine or certain antihistamines (astemizole, mizolastine), because taking one or more of these drugs with Fluoxetine may increase the risk of changes in the electrical activity of the heart.
+Anti-coagulants (such as warfarin), NSAID (such as ibruprofen, diclofenac), aspirin and - other medicines which can thin the blood (including clozapine, used to treat certain mental disorders).
+Fluoxetine may alter the effect of these medicines on the blood.
+If Fluoxetine treatment is started or stopped when you are taking warfarin, your doctor will need to perform certain tests, adjust your dose and check on you more frequently. cyproheptadine (for allergies); because it may reduce the effect of Fluoxetine. - drugs that lower sodium levels in the blood (including, drug that causes increase in urination, desmopressin, carbamazepine and oxcarbazepine); because these drugs may increase the risk of sodium levels in the blood becoming too low when taken with these - anti-depressants such as tricyclic anti-depressants, other selective serotonin reuptake inhibitors (SSRIs) or bupropion, mefloquine or chloroquine (used to treat malaria). tramadol (used to treat severe pain) or anti-psychotics such as phenothiazines or butyrophenones; because Fluoxetine may increase the risk of seizures when taken with these medicines. - flecainide, propafenone, nebivolol or encainide (for heart problems), carbamazepine (for epilepsy), atomoxetine or tricyclic antidepressants (for example imipramine, desipramine and amitriptyline) or risperidone (for schizophrenia); because Fluoxetine may possibly change the blood levels of these medicines, your doctor may need to lower their dose when administered with Fluoxetine. - buprenorphine-containing medical products.
+These medicines may interact with Fluoxetine capsules and you may experience symptoms such as involuntary, rhythmic contractions of muscles, including the muscles that control movement of the eye, agitation, hallucinations, coma, excessive sweating, tremor, exaggeration of reflexes, increased muscle tension, body temperature above 38°C. Contact your doctor when experiencing such symptoms.

-Fluoxetine Capsule with food, drink and alcohol
+Fluoxetine with food, drink and alcohol